Home > Health insurance > Health insurance in Georgia

 Georgia’s ACA Marketplace (exchange) is a platform where a variety of private health insurers offer health insurance for people who need to buy their own individual or family health coverage.
 This includes people who don’t qualify for Medicare or Medicaid, and also don’t have an offer of health insurance from an employer.

 From 2014 through 2024, Georgia used the federally-run health insurance Marketplace, HealthCare.gov.
-But starting with the 2025 plan year – enrollments beginning in November 2024 – Georgia will have a state-run Marketplace, known as Georgia Access.
-The federal government is working to transfer existing enrollees’ data from HealthCare.gov to Georgia Access.
-Enrollees will receive instructions ahead of open enrollment explaining how they can log into the new site, access their account, and renew or change their plan for 2025.
+But starting with the 2025 plan year – for enrollments beginning in November 2024 – Georgia has a state-run Marketplace, known as Georgia Access.
+The federal government transferred existing enrollees’ data from HealthCare.gov to Georgia Access.
+Enrollees received instructions ahead of open enrollment explaining how to log into the new site, access their account, and renew or change their plan for 2025.

 Depending on your income and other circumstances, you may be eligible for financial assistance that will reduce your monthly insurance premium (the amount you pay to enroll in the coverage) and possibly your out-of-pocket expenses.
-These subsidies are available through HealthCare.gov for 2024, and will be available through Georgia Access for 2025.
+These subsidies were available through HealthCare.gov for 2024, and are available through Georgia Access for 2025.

 Explore our other comprehensive guides to coverage in Georgia